Carrots Are Orange

 The Science Behind Baking Soda & Vinegar Chemistry

 Baking soda and vinegar have chemistry.
 Furthermore, we know that these two substances react with each other because of an acid-base reaction.
 Baking soda is bicarbonate (NaHCO3) and vinegar is acetic acid (HCH3COO).
-One of the products this reaction creates is carbon dioxide, which makes the bubbles.
+One of the products this reaction creates is carbon dioxide, which makes bubbles.

 When the baking soda meets the vinegar, there is a chemical reaction as carbon dioxide gas is created and fills the balloon causing it to inflate.
 Carbon dioxide is an important gas in the earth’s atmosphere.
 Carbon Dioxide plays a vital role in regulating the earth’s temperature.
 Baking soda and vinegar have an acid-based reaction, which results in the gas that fills the balloon.